 In a frame transmitted by a TVHT STA, the TVHT MU Exclusive Beamforming Report field replaces the MU Exclusive Beamforming Report field.

-9.34.5.3 Rules for fragmented feedback in VHT sounding protocol sequences
+9.34.7.3 Rules for fragmented feedback in S1G sounding protocol sequences

-VHT Compressed Beamforming feedback shall be transmitted in a single VHT Compressed Beamforming frame unless the result would be a VHT Compressed Beamforming frame that exceeds the VHT beamformer's maximum MPDU length capability.
+S1G Compressed Beamforming feedback shall be transmitted in a single S1G Compressed Beamforming frame unless the result would be an S1G Compressed Beamforming frame that exceeds the S1G beamformer's maximum MPDU length capability.

-NOTE 1—The VHT beamformee might therefore have to transmit an MPDU that is bigger than the VHT beamformee is capable of receiving.
+NOTE 1—The S1G beamformee might therefore have to transmit an MPDU that is bigger than the S1G beamformee is capable of receiving.

-If VHT Compressed Beamforming feedback would result in a VHT Compressed Beamforming frame that exceeds the VHT beamformer’s maximum MPDU length capability, the VHT Compressed Beamforming feedback shall be split into up to 8 feedback segments, with each feedback segment sent in a different VHT
+If S1G Compressed Beamforming feedback would result in an S1G Compressed Beamforming frame that exceeds the S1G beamformer’s maximum MPDU length capability, the S1G Compressed Beamforming feedback shall be split into up to 8 feedback segments, with each feedback segment sent in a different S1G

-Compressed Beamforming frame and containing successive portions of the VHT Compressed Beamforming feedback consisting of the VHT Compressed Beamforming Report information followed by any MU Exclusive Beamforming Report information.
-Each of the feedback segments except the last shall contain the maximum number of octets allowed by the VHT beamformer’s maximum MPDU length capability.
+Compressed Beamforming frame and containing successive portions of the S1G Compressed Beamforming feedback consisting of the S1G Compressed Beamforming Report information followed by any MU Exclusive Beamforming Report information.
+Each of the feedback segments except the last shall contain the maximum number of octets allowed by the S1G beamformer’s maximum MPDU length capability.
 The last feedback segment may be smaller.
-Each feedback segment is identified by the value of the Remaining Feedback Segments subfield and the First Feedback Segment subfield in the VHT MIMO Control field as defined in 8.4.1.47 (VHT MIMO Control field); the other nonreserved subfields of the VHT MIMO Control field shall be the same for all feedback segments.
+Each feedback segment is identified by the value of the Remaining Feedback Segments subfield and the First Feedback Segment subfield in the S1G MIMO Control field as defined in 8.4.1.47 (S1G MIMO Control field); the other nonreserved subfields of the S1G MIMO Control field shall be the same for all feedback segments.
 All feedback segments shall be sent in a single A-MPDU and shall be included in the A-MPDU in the descending order of the Remaining Feedback Segments subfield values.

-NOTE 2—The feedback segments of a VHT Compressed Beamforming report are not MSDU/MMPDU fragments and can be included in an A-MPDU as described in this subclause.
+NOTE 2—The feedback segments of an S1G Compressed Beamforming report are not MSDU/MMPDU fragments and can be included in an A-MPDU as described in this subclause.

-A VHT beamformer, in its first attempt to retrieve VHT Compressed Beamforming feedback from a VHT beamformee that is not the one indicated by the first STA Info field, shall transmit a Beamforming Report Poll frame to poll all possible feedback segments of the VHT Compressed Beamforming feedback from the VHT beamformee, by setting all the bits in the Feedback Segment Retransmission Bitmap field of the Beamforming Report Poll frame to 1.
+An S1G beamformer, in its first attempt to retrieve S1G Compressed Beamforming feedback from an S1G beamformee that is not the one indicated by the first STA Info field, shall transmit a Beamforming Report Poll frame to poll all possible feedback segments of the S1G Compressed Beamforming feedback from the S1G beamformee, by setting all the bits in the Feedback Segment Retransmission Bitmap field of the Beamforming Report Poll frame to 1.

-If a VHT beamformer fails to receive some or all feedback segments of VHT Compressed Beamforming feedback, the VHT beamformer may, subject to the condition on VHT SU-only beamformees described at the end of this subclause, request a selective retransmission of missing feedback segments by transmitting a Beamforming Report Poll frame with the Feedback Segment Retransmission Bitmap field set as described in 8.3.1.21 (Beamforming Report Poll frame format) to indicate the feedback segments requested for retransmission.
-If the VHT beamformer fails to receive the feedback segment with the First Feedback Segment field set to 1, the VHT beamformer may request a selective retransmission of missing feedback segments assuming the VHT Compressed Beamforming feedback is split into 8 feedback segments.
-The VHT beamformer may also request the retransmission of all feedback segments by setting all the bits in the Feedback Segment Retransmission Bitmap field of the Beamforming Report Poll frame to 1.
+If anS1G beamformer fails to receive some or all feedback segments of S1G Compressed Beamforming feedback, the S1G beamformer may, subject to the condition on S1G SU-only beamformees described at the end of this subclause, request a selective retransmission of missing feedback segments by transmitting a Beamforming Report Poll frame with the Feedback Segment Retransmission Bitmap field set as described in 8.3.1.21 (Beamforming Report Poll frame format) to indicate the feedback segments requested for retransmission.
+If the S1G beamformer fails to receive the feedback segment with the First Feedback Segment field set to 1, the S1G beamformer may request a selective retransmission of missing feedback segments assuming the S1G Compressed Beamforming feedback is split into 8 feedback segments.
+The S1G beamformer may also request the retransmission of all feedback segments by setting all the bits in the Feedback Segment Retransmission Bitmap field of the Beamforming Report Poll frame to 1.

-A VHT beamformee that transmits VHT Compressed Beamforming feedback including the VHT Compressed Beamforming Report information and any MU Exclusive Beamforming Report information in response to a Beamforming Report Poll frame shall either transmit only the feedback segments indicated in the Feedback Segment Retransmission Bitmap field in the Beamforming Report Poll frame excluding the indicated feedback
+An S1G beamformee that transmits S1G Compressed Beamforming feedback including the S1G Compressed Beamforming Report information and any MU Exclusive Beamforming Report information in response to a Beamforming Report Poll frame shall either transmit only the feedback segments indicated in the Feedback Segment Retransmission Bitmap field in the Beamforming Report Poll frame excluding the indicated feedback